Coopydood/OpenCore-Z490E-CometLake/README.md

 ## Problems

 <ul>
+<li><b>HDMI on Intel UHD 630 (iGPU)</b></li>
+Despite trying multiple different framebuffers and connection patches, I cannot get the HDMI output to work from the iGPU.
+DisplayPort works fine.
+HDMI also works fine on the dedicated GPU.

+<br><br>

 <li><b><s>Wi-Fi and Bluetooth</s> ‏‏‎ ‏‏‎ ‎‎‏‏‎ ‎ 🎉 FIXED!</b></li>
 <s>Having worked on my virtualised instances of macOS Catalina and macOS Monterey, I'm still unable to get stable Wi-Fi or Bluetooth support on macOS Sonoma with <code>AirportItlwm.kext</code>.
 Wi-Fi networks will often connect but crash the entire system after a minute or two.
 Strangely, Wi-Fi worked flawlessly in macOS Recovery, and I even used it to install macOS as I had not patched the I225-V ethernet yet.</s>